Topping Rose Wants to Double in Size!

 The owner of this Reserve purchased the property in 2015 fully aware that activities and structures on the property are strictly limited by a 1996 Covenant with the Town of Southampton and by Town Code.
 The easement states that “the property constitutes an area of natural scenic beauty, openness…and if retained, would maintain and enhance the present and potential value of abutting and surrounding properties and would enhance the preservation, conservation, and retention of farmland, open spaces, and/or areas of scenic and natural resources of the Town…”

 It goes on to say that “the use and development of the Agricultural Reserve Easement will forever (our emphasis) be restricted to farming…for commercial purposes.”
-Housing is not allowed.
+Housing is not allowed nor is the keeping of animals as pets.

 Beginning during COVID restrictions, and without permits, the owner allegedly built several structures for animals, has built a dollhouse, and has kept alpacas, despite the fact that Town zoning now only allows animal husbandry on a parcel of at least 10 acres, which this parcel is not.
 He is also proposing a 3,000—square-foot greenhouse with two wood-burning chimneys.
 Cornell Cooperative Extension issued a letter questioning if this was really for the purpose of a greenhouse, as it did not have typical greenhouse features.